-All NDSCS students have identified rights within the Code of Student Conduct and as afforded by due process.
+All NDSCS students have rights identified within the NDSCS Guide to Student Rights and Responsibilities and as afforded by due process.
 The College will work with students in an educational and fair manner to assist them in reflecting upon and growing from their personal experiences.